 FCO_CPC_EXT.1.3 The TSF shall enable a Security Administrator to disable communications between any pair of TOE components.

-This SFR is generally applied to a distributed TOE in order to control the process of creating the distributed TOE from its components by means of a registration process in which a component joins the distributed TOE by registering with an existing component of the distributed TOE.
-When creating the TSF from the initial pair of components, either of these components may be identified as the TSF for the purposes of satisfying the meaning of “TSF” in this SFR.

-The intention of this requirement is to ensure that there is a registration process that includes a positive enablement step by an Administrator before components joining a distributed TOE can communicate with the other components of the TOE and before the new component can act as part of the TSF.
-The registration process may itself involve communication with the joining component: many network devices use a bespoke process for this, and the security requirements for the “registration communication” are then defined in FCO_CPC_EXT.1.2.
-Use of this “registration communication” channel is not deemed inconsistent with the requirement of FCO_CPC_EXT.1.1 (i.e. the registration channel can be used before the enablement step, but only in order to complete the registration process).

 Entropy Documentation and Assessment

 This appendix describes the required supplementary information for each entropy source used by the TOE.

 The documentation of the entropy source(s) should be detailed enough that, after reading, the evaluator will thoroughly understand the entropy source and why it can be relied upon to provide sufficient entropy.
 This documentation should include multiple detailed sections: design description, entropy justification, operating conditions, and health testing.
 This documentation is not required to be part of the TSS.